prashant-ramcharan/courgette-jvm/README.md

     * _Example: If you have 10 cucumber features and you use 6 threads, 6 features would first run in parallel then the following 4 features would run in parallel_.

+* **runLevel** : Options are CourgetteRunLevel.FEATURE or CourgetteRunLevel.SCENARIO

+    * _If set to feature level, all features would run in parallel.
+If set to scenario level, all scenarios would be run in parallel._

 * **rerunFailedScenarios** : If set to true, any failed scenario will be immediately re-run in the same thread.
 If the re-run succeeds, the initial failure will be ignored and not cause the build to fail.